- How does Rise Broadband Internet service work?

 What additional features does Rise Broadband offer for business lines?

 In addition to the features listed for residential lines, we offer: – 411 listing for your business account – We also offer a feature that allows you call 2 numbers simultaneously.
 This feature can be activated on your ‘One Number Access’ tab in your voice portal – http://voice.RiseBroadband.com – Call “hunting”, where line one can “hunt” to a second line when the first line is busy.
 You would need at least 2 business lines to activate this feature – this will have to be activated by the Rise Broadband digital phone team, please contact us at 844-816-9149 to activate this.

 How do I order Rise Broadband Unlimited Phone service?

-You can begin the ordering process for Rise Broadband Unlimited Phone at 844-411-RISE (7473).
+You can begin the ordering process for Rise Broadband Unlimited Phone at 844-816-9149.
 Rise Broadband high-speed Internet must be installed to receive Rise Broadband Unlimited Phone.

 For further information, please call us at 844-816-9149.